 The Collaborative is the non-hierarchical network.
 It enables the mental health trusts to work across organisational and geographical boundaries to:

 - Provide a “go to” voice for Health Education England and other national bodies on strategic mental health workforce issues

 - Enable exchange of information and resources to build workforce capacity

 - Provide a platform to connect and share best practice

 - Advocate for workforce-supportive policy reforms at the national level by identifying gaps and priorities.

-The workshops are field with representatives at Director or Executive Director level.
+The workshops are filled with representatives at Director or Executive Director level.
 Member organisations are invited to field up to three representatives.
-These representatives are from the three functional areas within Trusts: Nursing, Human Resources / Workforce and Organisational Development / Training and Education.
+These representatives are from the three functional areas within Trusts: nursing, human resources / workforce and organisational development / training and education.

 Representatives of national and regional key stakeholder organisations are also invited.
 These representatives are from Health Education England Regional Mental Health leads, Skills for Health, NHS Employers and local STP / ICO Mental Health / mental health workforce lead(s).
 The future forums will be connecting with relevant groups and national bodies e.g. NHS Confederation Network, mental health nursing, NHS Employers, regulators, particularly CQC.